acw414/eLISA/README.md

   - DEPENDENCIES: requirements that the user needs on the bioinformatics end
     - must be on UCLA's Hoffman2
     - must have originr installed beforehand on R (+ instructions of how to install it on Hoffman2)
     - say what part of origin r we are using : which functions/features. which databases do they analyze? what info do these databases have?
-    - can be the same as the readme bits in the vignette?
   - say this only works for US within inland range
   - add more comments in the code itself
   - make our DOI + include how to cite us